St. Mary's Jacobite Soonoro Cathedral, Angamaly: After Coonan Cross Oath

 After the Coonan Cross Oath of 1653, a delegate of the Syriac Orthodox Patriarch of Antioch, Gregorios Abdal Jaleel an archbishop of Jerusalem, arrived in Malabar.
 In 1665 he regularized the consecration of Thoma I as the first Metropolitan Bishop of Malankara.
 At first during his reign Thoma I was assisted by Angamaly Vengoor Gevarghese Kathanar, Kadavil Chandy Kathanar, Parambil Chandy, and Anjimootil Itty Thoman Kathanar, who lead the Coonan Cross Oath in 1653.

-After the Synod of Diamper and Coonan Cross Oath, which lead to the schism among the Saint Thomas Christians, the Angamaly Cheriyapally came under the control of the Jacobite faction, who were known by then as the Puthenkoor.
-84 out of the 116 total churches, including the Angamaly Valiyapalli, located next to the St Marys Cheriyapally Church, came under Syrian Catholic governance.
-However, Thoma I maintained his seat at Angamaly Cheriyapally.
-The 32 churches that remained with Archdeacon Parambil Thomas, continued to be administered by him from Angamaly.
+After the Synod of Diamper and Coonan Cross Oath, which lead to the schism among the Saint Thomas Christians, the Angamaly Cheriyapally came under the exclusive control of the Jacobite faction, who were known by then as the Puthenkoor.
+84 out of the 116 total churches, including the Angamaly Kilakkeppalli, the former cathedral located at the end of the city market, came under Syrian Catholic (Palayakoor) governance.
+The Valiyapalli, located next to the St Marys Cheriyapally Church, was shared between the two factions until their complete legal separation in the 18th century.
+Meanwhile, Thoma I had maintained his seat at Angamaly Cheriyapally.
+The 32 churches that remained with him, continued to be administered by him from Angamaly.
 He was buried in this church in 1670.

 For many centuries this church and the Akaparambu Church (Mar Sabor and Mar Afroth) were a united parish and was administered by one council as is evident in the record of a general body meeting of 16-8-1069 (Malayalam Era).

 Estrangelo Bible

-In 1808 an ancient Bible written during the headship of Dionysius the Great at the Angamaly church was presented to the Anglican missionary Rev. Claudius Buchanan; This Bible is now preserved in the archives of the Cambridge University Library.
-This Syriac Bible might have been brought to India by Fathers from the Holy See of Antioch as in its appendix you can see intercessory prayers to St. Mary and Mar Severios.
-This Estrangelo Bible written in East Syriac might have been from the Persian Catholicate of the Syrian Orthodox Church.
+In 1808 an ancient Bible written during the headship of Dionysius the Great at the Angamaly church was presented to the Anglican missionary Claudius Buchanan.
+This Bible is now preserved in the archives of the Cambridge University Library.
+This Syriac Bible might have been brought to India by Fathers from the Syriac Orthodox Patriarchate Antioch as its appendix includes intercessory prayers to Mary and Severios of Antioch.